AhaDNS/dns-server-setup/README.md

 All configuration that will be applied can be found in the `files` directory.
 The playbook is primarily created for AhaDNS but the public is of course welcome to use it as well.

+## Encrypted DNS only?

+By editing the variable `only_encrypted_dns` in the `hosts` file you can select to deploy a fully configured DNS server that only allows encrypted DNS queries over DNS-over-TLS and DNS-over-HTTPS.
+Regular unencrypted queries over port 53 will be blocked.
+It's recommended to set this variable to `true` whenever possible.

 ## Disclaimer